grzesiek-galezowski/tdd-ebook/manuscript/120_What_is_the_scope_of_a_Statement_in_TDD.md

 }
 ```

 This is an example of a well-written unit-level Statement.
-Ok, so let us
+Ok, so let's
 see... how many real classes take part in this spec?
 Three: a string, an
 exception and the validation.
 So the class scope is not the most
 accurate description.